LiuzLab/.github/profile/skydocs.md

 Welcome!
 You now have access to our Slurm-based compute cluster.

 Here's a quick guide to get you productive fast.

-Skyriver page ([Skyriver page](http://skyriver.nri.bcm.edu:4200/#/nodes))
+Cluster realtime usage and details available at : ([Skyriver page](http://skyriver.nri.bcm.edu:4200/#/nodes))

 ---

 ## 📍 1.
 You are here